modelbashir-create/NeuroMetrica/README.md

 Update 4: I will try to integrate one full feature tumor detection with exotorch core ML backend and Flare server as proof of concept before moving on to V3.

-Update 5: Update 5: Finished designing the iOS app logo and have Icon Composer ready.
+Update 5: Finished designing the iOS app logo and have Icon Composer ready.
 The icon is inspired by my internal codenames: RedEye for the on-device student model and Brightmind for the server-side teacher model + FLARE pipeline.
 I’m excited to start the server and model-training work, but I know the app itself needs to mature first—especially the frontend.
 UI is the hardest part for me: I love Illustrator and Figma, but going from sketch → mockup → SwiftUI implementation → wiring everything together is a grind.
 To stay sane, I’m taking a systematic approach: finish the UI mockups, then implement them while I work in parallel on Brightmind.

+Update 6: I started reasearching old PACS from 90s-2000s to get inspiration.
+I want things to look and feel modern but also respect the history.
+I want the application to feel modern yet familiar.
+I want to see a radiologist or surgeon feel some nostalgia looking at my application.
+I want them to be reminded of Agfa IMPAX or siemens MagicView from the 90s or the Fuji Synapse PACS from the early 2000s.
+I pay homage to this heritage through color selection, layout design, translating old toolbar icons to modern SF icons.

 ## V1 – Core Viewer (DICOM + NIfTI).  ---- End 2025